-There are entrepreneurship development institutes and organizations (both government and non-government) which work with entrepreneurs and help them grow their venture by providing monetary as well as intellectual support.
+There are entrepreneurship development Institues and organizations (both government and non-government) are the ones which works with entrepreneurs and help them grow their venture by providing monetary as well as intelectual support.
 Below, I have mentioned a few out of them:

 1. Ministry of Micro, Small and Medium Enterprises, India

 Ministry of Micro, Small & Medium Enterprises envision a vibrant MSME sector by promoting growth and development of the MSME Sector, including Khadi, Village and Coir Industries, in cooperation with concerned Ministries/Departments, through providing support to existing enterprises and encouraging the creation of new enterprises.
 Some of the similar entrepreneurship development institutes are listed below.

 - Institute of Entrepreneurship Development (UP) A 1 & 2 Sarojini Nagar, Industrial Area, Kanpur Road, Lucknow-226008 (UP)

 - Centre for Entrepreneurship Development of Karnataka, “West View” UB Hills, Near D.C. office, Dharwad-580007

 - Maharashtra Centre for Entrepreneurship Development A-38, MIDC near Railway Station Aurangabad-431005

 - Centre for Entrepreneurship Development, 60 Jail Road, Jahangirabad, Bhopal-462008

 - Institute of Entrepreneurship Development, IED, Plot No. 123, Sector-A, Zone-A, Mancheswar Industrial Estate (near Postal Printing Press) Bhubaneswar-751010 Orissa

 - Kerala Industrial & Technical Consultancy Organisation Ltd., P.B.
 No. 1820, Ravipuram, M.G.
 Road, Cochin-682016